gniftygnome/ductwork/README.md

 A Damper is a specialized Duct which accepts items from the block behind it and delivers items to the block in front of it.
-Unlike the basic Duct, a Damper can be locked via Redstone and will obstruct item movement while it remains locked.
+Unlike the basic Duct, a Damper cannot turn corners, but it can be locked via Redstone and will obstruct item movement while it remains locked.
 Dampers can also be temporarily locked or unlocked by the player (shift-right-click on them with an empty hand), until the next time an adjacent block changes state.

 ### Collector